The Great American Baking Show season 5: Episode 4: Dessert

 In the signature challenge, the bakers had an hour and 45 minutes to make madeleines.
 For the technical, the bakers had to make Queen of Puddings in one hour and 30 minutes.
 For the showstopper, the bakers had four and a half hours to make a cheesecake tower of at least three tiers, with two of the same flavor and one different.

 Episode 5: Pastry

 In the signature challenge, the bakers had an hour and 45 minutes to make a citrus tart.
 For the technical, the bakers had to make hand-raised pies in two hours and 15 minutes.
 For the showstopper, the bakers had four and a half hours to make Napoleons and palmiers.

 Episode 6: Cookie

 In the signature challenge, the bakers had two hours and 30 minutes to make winter sugar cookies.
-For the technical, the bakers had to make fortune cookiess in one hour and 30 minutes.
+For the technical, the bakers had to make fortune cookies in one hour and 30 minutes.
 For the showstopper, the bakers had four and a half hours to make macaron tower.